sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

 ## The Ask

-Provide support in evolving the GCcode version control system (VCS) and project management platform to become officially supported to enable sharing within the GC.
+Provide support in evolving GCcode (version control and project management) platform to become officially supported within the GC, to enable maximum sharing and reuse.

 ---